medavie/craft-poc/README.md

 ## About

-This project is a proof of concept for Craft CMS 3, it's main purpose is to help train new staff on Craft CMS
+This project is a proof of concept for Craft CMS 3, it will mainly be used as educational tool main to help train new staff on Craft CMS

 ![](./docs/demo.png)